Louisville DUI Lawyer

 Whether this is your first charge or you are facing a 2nd, 3rd or felony DUI offense, all carry substantial consequences.
 You need an experienced DUI attorney who not only knows the law, but understands the science behind it.
 This means your attorney should be able to explain how alcohol is metabolized by the body, the mechanics of a breathalyzer/Intoxilyzer machine, and the proper administration of field sobriety tests.
 I can do all these things and more.

-DUI is a serious offense with serious consequences.
-The action you take next could go a long way in reducing the impact that this unfortunate and traumatic episode can have on your life.
+DUI is a serious offense with serious penalties.
+The action you take next will go a long way in reducing the impact this traumatic episode can have on your life.

 What Kind of DUI?

-The type of DUI you have been charged with (drugged driving, per se 0.08 BAC, greater than 0.15 BAC, combination of alcohol/drugs, etc.) will dictate our first steps.
+The type of DUI you have been charged with (drugged driving, per se 0.08 BAC, aggravated DUI, combination of alcohol/drugs, etc.) will dictate our first steps.
 Besides the varying penalties for 1st, 2nd, 3rd or 4th offense DUI, each of these can also be charged as an aggravated DUI that carries mandatory jail time and longer license suspension.
 Excessive speeding, certain accidents, and a blood alcohol level of 0.15 or greater are commonly used to charge drivers with aggravated DUI.

 Other variations of the DUI charge exist for drivers under the age of 21 (0.02 BAC) and holders of a Commercial Driver’s License, or CDL (0.04 BAC).
-If you are a member of either one of these categories, then the rules and potential penalties are different than they are for a regular DUI.
+If you are a member of either class, then the rules and potential penalties are different than they are for a regular DUI.

 Alcohol, prescription medications, and even some over-the-counter drugs can cause impairment.
 Knowing what substance (or combination of substances) you are being accused of being under the influence of is a critical piece of information that I can obtain, review, and challenge.

 Alcohol and drugs affect everyone differently.
 As such, each case should be examined on an individual basis and your defense planned accordingly.
-While prosecutors may employ a “one-size-fits-all” approach to DUIs, I will treat your case like the unique circumstance it really is.
+While prosecutors may employ a “one-size-fits-all” approach to DUIs, I’ll treat your case like the unique circumstance it is.

 Alcohol is the most common substance associated with DUI charges.
 Everyone knows that the “legal limit” in Kentucky is 0.08, but what does that mean?
 What is a BAC and how is it measured?